Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Introduction

 Unfortunately, most existing video VAEs, including those adopted in SOTA T2V models, pursue better temporal compression and high-fidelity reconstruction through architectural design~\cite{step-video,IV-VAE,WF-VAE} and the optimization of reconstruction-based objectives~\cite{wan,hunyuan-video,cogvideox} (e.g., MSE, adversarial, LPIPS).
 The latent structure, however, receives limited attention in their optimization.
 This objective-target mismatch leads to a well-known phenomenon: stronger reconstruction fidelity does not necessarily translate into better generative utility~\cite{VA-VAE}.

-Prior work on image VAEs proposes a variety of regularizers from diverse perspectives.
-Yet these approaches and their accompanying analyses still leave open the central question: \textbf{What properties should a latent space possess to facilitate downstream generative training?} \textbf{First}, many analyses rely on proxy metrics tied to specific evaluation tools, yielding only an indirect characterization of VAE latents.
+Prior work on image VAEs has proposed regularizers and analyses from various perspectives, yet the central question remains open: \textbf{What properties should a latent space possess to facilitate downstream generative training?} Existing analyses often rely on indirect proxy metrics, such as ImageNet linear probing accuracy~\cite{MAEtok} or similarity to DINOv2 features~\cite{dinov2,REPA-E}, yielding only an indirect characterization of VAE latents.
 Optimizing VAEs for these metrics often requires specialized designs.
-Examples include linear probing accuracy on ImageNet~\cite{MAEtok} and the similarity between VAE latents and DINOv2~\cite{dinov2} features~\cite{REPA-E}. \textbf{Second}, qualitative analyses may fail to establish sufficient conditions for improved generative performance, owing to a weak causal link between the analysis and the developed method.
-For instance, VA-VAE~\cite{VA-VAE} argues that clustering in latent space is harmful to generation, yet its method does not explicitly encourage dispersion, instead aligning latents with DINOv2 features. \textbf{Finally}, existing analyses are typically studied in isolation, with limited discussion of their overlap or complementarity, which makes it difficult to distill a principled set of `properties beneficial for generation.'
+Other representation-level explanations, such as latent clustering~\cite{VA-VAE}, provide useful intuition but lack measurable quantities that connect the intuition to generation quality.
+Moreover, existing analyses are usually studied in isolation, leaving their overlap and complementarity unclear, which makes it difficult to distill a principled set of `properties beneficial for generation.'

 In this work, we seek to identify properties of video VAE latent spaces that facilitate diffusion training, which hereafter referred to as \emph{diffusability}, through statistical analysis of VAE latents.
 As direct characterizations of the latent space, statistical measures can not only offer actionable targets for designing regularizers, but also shed light on the mechanisms behind existing proxy-metric approaches.
 Moreover, the overlap and complementarity among various statistical analyses open up possibilities for combining different regularizations.
-Specifically, for video VAE latents with temporal, height, width, and channel dimensions, we analyze two complementary spectra: the spatio-temporal frequency spectrum and the channel-wise eigenspectrum. \textbf{Our key finding is that biased, rather than uniform, spectra lead to improved diffusability.}
+Specifically, for video VAE latents with temporal, height, width, and channel dimensions, we analyze two complementary spectra: the channel-wise eigenspectrum and the spatio-temporal frequency spectrum. \textbf{Our key finding is that biased, rather than uniform, spectra lead to improved diffusability.}